gsquared94/release-notes/README.md

 ##### `--token`

 Specify a personal Github Token if you are hitting a rate limit anonymously (see https://github.com/settings/tokens).
+Otherwise, set the environment variable `GITHUB_TOKEN` (already set when running in a Github Action)

 ##### `--since`